blynn/pbc/pbcwin/README.txt

 Once you have extracted MPIR, you must compile it.
 If you are using Visual C++ 2013, open "mpir\build.vc12\mpir.sln".
 The MPIR solution contains many projects for different processor architectures (the code is highly optimized).
-The PBC library will use the appropriate MPIR projects (DLL vs lib) and configurations (Debug vs Release) based on your settings in the IDE.
-It is recommended that you compile all four possibilities for your specific processor architecture.
+The PBC library will use the appropriate MPIR projects (DLL vs lib), configurations (Debug vs Release), and platform (Win32 vs x64) based on your settings in the IDE.
+It is recommended that you compile all eight versions for your specific processor architecture.

 For example, if you are using an Intel CPU with the Sandy Bridge architecture, you would perform the following steps:

    1) Compile "dll_mpir_sandybridge" in 32-bit debug mode
    2) Compile "lib_mpir_sandybridge" in 32-bit debug mode
-   1) Compile "dll_mpir_sandybridge" in 32-bit release mode
+   3) Compile "dll_mpir_sandybridge" in 32-bit release mode
-   2) Compile "lib_mpir_sandybridge" in 32-bit release mode
+   4) Compile "lib_mpir_sandybridge" in 32-bit release mode
+   5) Compile "dll_mpir_sandybridge" in 64-bit debug mode
+   6) Compile "lib_mpir_sandybridge" in 64-bit debug mode
+   7) Compile "dll_mpir_sandybridge" in 64-bit release mode
+   8) Compile "lib_mpir_sandybridge" in 64-bit release mode

+Note that the MPIR solution only supports building one project at a time.

 If you are using a different processor architecture, compile the appropriate projects.
 If your processor has no optimized builds available, you can instead